Limulus amebocyte lysate: Background

-In 1977 the U.S. Food and Drug Administration (FDA) approved LAL for testing drugs, products and devices that come in contact with the blood.
+In 1977 the U.S. Food and Drug Administration (FDA) approved LAL for testing drugs, products and devices that come in contact with blood.
 Prior to that date, a much slower and more expensive test on rabbits had been used for this purpose.

-Horseshoe crabs are collected and blood is removed from the horseshoe crab's pericardium; the crabs are then returned to the water.
-LAL manufacturers have measured mortality rates of 3% in bled crabs; however, recent studies indicate that this number may be closer to 15% or even 30%.
+Horseshoe crabs are collected and blood is removed from the horseshoe crab's pericardium; some crabs are then returned to the water, while others are sold to be eaten or used as bait.
+Companies extracting LAL from horseshoe crabs stated before 2008 that mortality rates were below 3%.
+A 2009 Massachusetts Division of Marine Fisheries study stated that earlier studies found 5 to 15% mortality for males and one estimate of 29% for females.
+The study itself found 22% for females returned immediately to the water, and 30% for females kept overnight to represent commercial practice.
 The blood cells are separated from the serum using centrifugation and are then placed in distilled water, which causes them to swell and burst ("lyse").
 This releases the chemicals from the inside of the cell (the "lysate"), which is then purified and freeze-dried.
 To test a sample for endotoxins, it is mixed with lysate and water; endotoxins are present if coagulation occurs.